eclipse-theia/theia-website/src/docs/user_ai.md

 The tree supports keyboard navigation (arrow keys to move, `Enter` or `Space` to toggle, `Home`/`End` to jump).
 Items that the current agent already references in its prompt template are shown as disabled to prevent duplication.
 MCP server tools appear live as servers start and stop.
 Selected items are resolved at request time and appended to the agent's system message, so the LLM receives the enriched context without any permanent change to the agent configuration.

 The panel state resets when you switch sessions.
 When you return to a session, the selections from the last sent request in that session are restored.
+To make your selections permanent, use the save icon to persist them to your settings.

 ### Image Support